moinwiki/moin/docs/admin/install.rst

 Installing PIL
 ~~~~~~~~~~~~~~
-For some image processing functions that MoinMoin uses (like resizing, rotating),
+For some image processing functions that MoinMoin uses like resizing and rotating,
-you need PIL (Python Imaging Library).
+you need PIL, which is the Python Imaging Library.

 Windows users who want to install PIL should skip the remainder of this section and read
 Troubleshooting -- PIL Installation Under Windows below.

-If you install PIL with pip, pip will try to find a jpeg support library and associated development
+If you install PIL with pip, then pip will try to find a jpeg support library and associated development
-headers on your system and if you do not have that, there will be no jpeg support in PIL.
+headers on your system and if you do not have them, there will be no jpeg support in PIL.
 So, if you want jpeg support, make sure you have the jpeg libs/headers::

  # install jpeg library and development headers: